BruFurtado/BruFurtado/README.md

 <p>I want to learn, live new experiences and share knowledge!</p>

 💭 I am currently learning on Web and Mobile Development.
 I really like this area a lot!
-I'm studying the Rocketseat LaunchBase bootcamp and right after finishing it, I'm going to start the BootStamp GoStack.
-I aim to become a FullStack developer.
+I am to become a FullStack developer.
 My current skills are: HTML, CSS, Javascript and Node.js.
 As a Database, I am using PostgreSQL and MySQL.